No. 18 Squadron IAF: History

 On 7 December, Bopaya and Flying Officer Nirmal Jit Singh Sekhon escorted another raid into the Poonch sector, and strafed enemy positions after the Vampires had delivered their weapons.
 On the 8th, Raina and Ghuman escorted another raid into Kargil, and strafed enemy bunkers after the bombs were delivered.

 On 14 December, no patrols had taken place due to poor visibility.
 On seeing enemy Sabres in the sky, Ghuman and Sekhon were scrambled, without any Air Traffic Controller clearance.
 The Sabres successfully bombed the runway and turned back.
 Sekhon chased them and moved out of sight of Ghuman and the ground controllers.
 One Sabre was seen going out of control in the sky, but while Sekhon chased the second, a third Sabre shot him down.
 His parachute failed to deploy, and he was killed.
 He was posthumously awarded the Param Vir Chakra.

 After the war, in February 1975, the Gnats were phased out, and replaced by HAL Ajeets.
 In May 1989, when the squadron was at Hindon, they were replaced with MiG 27s.
 Its former role of Air Defence was changed to Ground-attack.

 The squadron received the Presidential Standard Award in 2015.
 The squadron was re-formed with the indigenous HAL Tejas on 27 May 2020.

 No. 18 Squadron (Flying Bullets), is the only unit in the Indian Air Force to have been awarded the esteemed Param Vir Chakra, the highest gallantry medal awarded during times of war.

+Initially, the squadron was based at Sulur Air Force Station and was later moved to Naliya Air Force Station in Gujarat at an unspecified date.